cap-js/telemetry/README.md

 If [Dynatrace OneAgent](https://www.dynatrace.com/platform/oneagent) is present, for example on SAP BTP CF, and the OTLP trace exporter is *not* installed, `@cap-js/telemetry` does not export traces itself.
 Instead it registers a recording tracer provider without an exporter and relies on OneAgent's in-process OpenTelemetry capture to pick up the CDS spans — no OTLP export, no duplicate spans.

-**However, current OneAgent versions do not yet capture spans from the OpenTelemetry JS SDK version that `@cap-js/telemetry` depends on** (OneAgent's in-process capture only recognizes the pre-`@opentelemetry/sdk-trace` SDK layout).
-Until OneAgent adds support, the CDS spans are recorded but not picked up — only OneAgent's own instrumentation (e.g. the HTTP entry point) reaches Dynatrace.

-**So, until further notice, traces must still be exported to Dynatrace via the OTLP exporter**: `@opentelemetry/exporter-trace-otlp-proto` must be a dependency (as listed under [Required additional dependencies](#telemetry-to-dynatrace) above) and the `openTelemetryTrace.ingest` scope must be granted.
-Installing the exporter takes precedence over the in-process path.
+Installing the OTLP trace exporter (`@opentelemetry/exporter-trace-otlp-proto`, see [Required additional dependencies](#telemetry-to-dynatrace) above) takes precedence: `@cap-js/telemetry` then exports the spans itself instead of relying on in-process capture, and the `openTelemetryTrace.ingest` scope must be granted.

 ### `telemetry-to-cloud-logging`